Skip to content

 Cost: $60–150+

 You’ll need a pressure sprayer to spray fertilizer and pesticide on clients’ lawns.
-You can get a handheld, backpack, or tow-behind sprayer, and larger models are electric or gas-powered.
+You can get a handheld, backpack, or tow-behind sprayer.
+Larger models are electric or gas-powered.

 Cost varies widely depending on the type you get.
 Start with a less-expensive option and consider upgrading as you take on larger jobs that require more spraying power.